Polyane/dataprovenance/MongoDB/configureMongoDB.md

 # Configure MongoDB Cluster with Docker

-For create the mongodb cluster we will use three machines, one machine for the primary node and two for secundary nodes.
+To create the mongodb cluster we will use three machines, one machine for the primary node and two for secundary nodes.

 ![MongoDB Cluster](https://github.com/Polyane/dataprovenance/blob/master/MongoDB/mongoCluster.PNG)